zbtolon/get-support/ts_overview.md

 {:new_window: target="_blank"}

-# How do I begin to troubleshoot problems?
+# How do I troubleshoot problems?
 {: #ts-overview}

-There are many resources that you can use to troubleshoot your {{site.data.keyword.Bluemix}} issues.
-One such troubleshooting resource is the compiled list of common issues and solutions that have been provided by the {{site.data.keyword.Bluemix_notm}} Customer Support teams.
+You can use many resources to troubleshoot your {{site.data.keyword.Bluemix}} issues.
+One such troubleshooting resource is the compiled list of common issues and solutions that the {{site.data.keyword.Bluemix_notm}} Customer Support teams provide.
 {:shortdesc}

 Some troubleshooting techniques include the following list: